mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

-The statistical model utilized is as mentioned above, a Generalized Linear "mixed" effects binomial model for each sex and maturity class to speed up computations as memory requirements and computational time are limiting when data series are large.
-We use [INLA](https://www.r-inla.org/home) ans the underlying computational engine due to its power and flexibility.
-Other modeling approaches and engines can be used but performance can vary as problem size increases.
+The statistical model utilized is a Generalized Linear "mixed" effects binomial model.
+This is completed separately for each sex and maturity class as memory requirements and computational time are limiting, especially when data series are large as we have for snow crab.
+We use [INLA](https://www.r-inla.org/home) as the underlying computational engine due to its power, flexibility and ability to represent numerous forms of random effects under a Bayesian framework.
+Other modeling approaches and engines can be used but performance can vary.

 In our model, there is only a single fixed component, the global intercept (overall mean):